 Out of the blue, Michael received a call from an old Marine buddy working for a firm in Virginia.
 They were looking for someone with military and business experience to manage a $100m+ security contract.
 The money was very good, so he and his wife were off to Virginia.
 This was a highly classified program, but suffice to say that Michael had a great time getting back into the shooting sports, defensive driving, combatives, combat medicine and generally being back around the former military elite who worked on the program.
 While the contract was awarded a second time and extended twice, it eventually went to another firm – that is the nature of government contracting!
 While all the other program staff were released, Michael was asked to stay on and develop a wholesale distribution company for the shooting accessories that were part of the company’s training facilities.

 The company leased their facilities and the developer built the three shooting ranges and a 20k s.f. shoothouse.
-Unfortunately, neither the developer nor their mechanical engineer had ever designed or built a range before.
+Unfortunately, neither the developer nor their mechanical engineer had ever designed a range before.
 Michael, having done a range for a new police facility, knew there were many problems, including the ventilation.
 So, he was the pointman representing the firm to assist the developer in getting the ranges in compliance with NIOSH and OSHA standards.
 This was a several year battle, with many changes to the range systems, wherein Michael became very much the expert in range design, operations and ventilation.
 He was also the OSHA compliance officer for the ranges.

 Michael and his wife had a great time visiting the museums and battlefields of Northern Virginia/D.C. and enjoying their church there, where Michael was a Deacon (you know it’s a good church when the pastor and head deacon are both retired Marine Lt.
 Col’s!).
 Although life was good, living in a beautiful home with property in the country, this was not Michael’s life-long calling and both he and his wife longed for the beauty, clean water and trout fishing they knew from Northern California.
 So, although they left their daughter and a son with six grandchildren in Virginia, it was, “California here we come”!
 Fortunately, the other son and four grandchildren are in Reno.

 While in Virginia, Michael applied for Veterans disability benefits.
 Nothing heroic, but while a recon instructor he was hit broadside by a Cadillac and thrown from his jeep onto the pavement – landing on his butt!
 The military doctors did not discover it at the time, but recent x-rays while in Virginia showed that his pelvis had been broken on both sides, his hamstring was almost torn off his hip and there was damage to his sacrum.
-This resulted in him recently being awarded a 50% disability from the VA.
+This resulted in a 50% disability from the VA.
 With all the paperwork done with the State, Michael is now a certified SB(micro)/DVBE licensed architect – ready to become a valuable member of your team!